Changan CS75: CS75 Blue Whale Edition

-Changan CS75 Plus (2019)
+Second generation (CS75 Plus Gen.1-Gen.3,2019)

 The Changan CS75 Plus debuted on the 2019 Shanghai Auto Show and was launched on the Chinese auto market in 2019.
 The CS75 Plus is available with a 1.5-litre turbo engine producing 178 hp horsepower labeled 280T, and a sportier 2.0-litre turbo engine model producing 233 hp labeled 360T.
-The CS75 Plus will be sold alongside its predecessor, with the CS75 being positioned sightly lower in the product range.
+The CS75 Plus was sold alongside its predecessor, with the CS75 being positioned sightly lower in the product range.

-Second generation CS75 Plus (2022)
+2022 facelift (marketed as second generation)

-An updated model dubbed the second generation CS75 Plus was introduced for the 2022 model year, selling alongside the first generation model which was also updated for the 2022 model year with updated engine options and the regular CS75 models.
+An updated model marketed as the "second generation CS75 Plus" was introduced for the 2022 model year, selling alongside the first generation model which was also updated for the 2022 model year with updated engine options and the regular CS75 models.
 The second generation CS75 Plus features redesigned front and rear end while retaining the side profile of the original CS75 Plus, essentially being an extensive facelift.

-The second generation CS75 Plus is powered by two updated engine options including a 1.5-litre turbo engine producing 188 hp and 300 Nm of torque, and a 2.0-litre turbo engine producing 233 hp and 390 Nm of torque.
-Both engines are mated into an 8-speed automatic transmission being as only sole gearbox option.
+The 2022 CS75 Plus is powered by two updated engine options including a 1.5-litre turbo engine producing 188 hp and 300 Nm of torque, and a 2.0-litre turbo engine producing 233 hp and 390 Nm of torque.
+Both engines are mated to an 8-speed automatic transmission serving as the lone gearbox option.

+2023 facelift (marketed as third generation)

+On April 26, 2023, another facelift of the CS75 Plus marketed as the "third generation" was launched.
+Like the previous 2022 facelift, it is a facelift rather than an all-new generation vehicle, with a new front clip and a different lower rear bumper section.
+Powertrain options carry over unchanged from the previous generation, with a choice of 1.5 or 2.0-litre turbocharged inline-four engines routed through an 8-speed automatic transmission for front-wheel drive.
+The interior also remains seemingly unchanged from the previous generation.

+Third generation (CS75 Plus Gen.4,2024)

+In July 2024, the third generation CS75 Plus was unveiled.
+Codenamed C928, it was launched in September of 2024.
+Unlike the so-called "second" and "third" generations, it is an all-new design and is significantly larger in size at 60. mm longer, 45 mm wider, 15 mm shorter, and with a 90. mm longer wheelbase.

+The exterior features an all new design, with a body color painted grille, a larger lower air intake, retractable power door handles, 'light bar' daytime running lights and taillights, and illuminated front and rear emblems.
+The styling resembles vehicles in Changan's 'Uni' subbrand despite it being part of the 'CS' line.